 Our service helps Trusts meet NICE guidelines on safe patient discharge from hospital, providing practical and social support for people returning home from hospital after illness, surgery or accident.
 Friendly, encouraging support from a volunteer at this time can make all the difference to restoring essential self-confidence, leading to improved health and wellbeing and reducing readmissions.

 The service includes:

-Welcome Home pack This includes key contact information all in one place – it's reassuring to know it's there, and makes it easier to call their GP, Royal Voluntary Service or other support if needed.
-There's also a food hamper, with information on nutrition and hydration and recipe cards.
+- Welcome home packs including all key contact information in one place.
+It's reassuring to know it's there, and makes it easier for them to call their GP, Royal Voluntary Service or other support if needed.
+We also include a food hamper, with recipe cards and information on nutrition and hydration.

-Safe and Well check Assessing any risks at the home like cold, damp or danger of falls.
+- Safe and Well checks to assess any risks in the home like cold, damp or danger of falls.

-- Individual Resilience Package We'll make a plan together, agreeing a goal – it might be 'walk around the block' for example.
-Then support could include assisted shopping, help getting back to visiting social clubs or friends, group or one-to-one Move It Or Lose It! exercise sessions, and encouragement on good nutrition and hydration.
+- Individual resilience packages where we will make a plan together and agree on a goal, such as 'walk around the block' for example.
+Then support could include assisted shopping, help getting back to visiting social clubs or friends, group or one-to-one Move it or Lose it! exercise sessions, and encouragement on good nutrition and hydration.

 How it makes a difference

 It’s just a simple thing but it helps to build your self-esteem and confidence

 Joyce Mee, age 78, Home from Hospital client.